 Guests fly commercially to Anchorage and overnight at a recommended hotel.
 Wednesday morning, you will meet the Trans Northern charter flight at Ted Stevens International Airport.
 The flight departs at 9 a.m.; a 2.5-hour scenic flight lands at the Goodnews Bay airport.
 There, travelers are met by Lodge staff and taken to waiting boats for the 20-minute ride to the Lodge.
 Fish the next 6 days from the lodge.
 On departure day, you should arrive Anchorage by 3 pm.
 If you plan to depart from Anchorage that evening, we recommend you do not book a flight that leaves before 7 pm.

-$5,250-$6,950 depending on the week.
+$7,800 to $8,995 depending on the week.
 The season runs June-early September.
-Roundtrip flight on a Super DC-3 charter is $950 per angler, and is not included in the base price.
-Children under 16 years old are welcome all season at half price.
-Unique cast-and-blast option also available.
+Roundtrip flight to/from the lodge is $1,250 pp. and Native Land fee of $115 is not included in the price.
+Unique cast-and-blast option is also available in September.